cb-nw-3/m3-8-node--rest-apis/__lecture/lecture-1-rest-apis.md

 ### REST is a client-server architecture.

 - The client and the server both have different concerns.
-    - The server stores and/or manipulates information and makes it available to the user in an efficient manner.
+    - The server stores and/or manipulates information.
-    - The client takes that information and displays it to the user and/or uses it to perform subsequent requests for information.
+    - The client(browser) takes that information and displays it to the user and/or uses it to perform subsequent requests for information.

 _This separation of concerns allows both the client and the server to evolve independently as it only requires that the interface stays the same._